 “Extremely proud of her accomplishments to get this far.
 We’re excited for the next opportunities.”

-As the last Canadian player left in the competition, the Markham native said she did not feel any pressure to represent her home country as she was “very supported” by her coaches, teammates and parents.
+As the last Canadian player left in the competition, the BC native said she did not feel any pressure to represent her home country as she was “very supported” by her coaches, teammates and parents.

 In women’s singles, she is the silver medalist for the Pan Nam Badminton Juniors and the Canadian Junior International champion.
 As the youngest player on Team Canada, Zhang has three more World Junior appearances.